NJIT-WIS/project-management-github-activity/.github/ISSUE_TEMPLATE/master-pull-request.md

 ---
 name: Master Pull request
-about: This is your master pull request to merge your master into this mine into this repo
+about: This is for your master pull request to merge your master into this repo.
 title: bcs25
-labels: Submitting Master branch
+labels: Master List
 assignees: ''

 ---